 The four people listed here have the responsibility, along with the chair and vice-chair, to represent the county party on the state central committee.
 The size of the county's delegation is based on the number of voters who have registered as Republicans in the county.
 Marion County's delegation of six is one of the larger.

 Karen Darnell and her husband, former Marion County Republican Chair David, reside in Hubbard.
 Karen is active in the community, having run for seats on both North Marion School Board and Hubbard Fire District.
 She is a natural medicine practitioner; she even traveled to China during her studies.
 She is an advocate for natural resource management as the owner of a gold mine in southern Oregon.
 Karen often analyzes legislation dealing with natural resource management for Oregon Citizens' Lobby

 Carol Williams is a PCP from the Silverton area (precinct 684).
 She is a native Oregonian and has lived in several communities: Born in Salem, raised in Woodburn, she volunteered on the planning commission in Canyonville during the early '90s and later landed in Hillsboro where she was a mediator with the city's Community Mediation Program and the Washington County court system for fifteen years.
 She was first elected PCP in 2016 and was elected by the central committee to be an alternate delegate.
 She moved into a delegate role as a spot opened.
-Always willing to volunteer, Carol is also vice-chair of the Events Committee with Jessica Davidson.
+Always willing to volunteer, Carol is the current Chair of the Events Committee.
 Her spirit is infectious; this year she persuaded her husband to join her on the central committee.